 \subsubsection{$\Xi$-Fleming-Viot Process}

-Let us briefly define what has been called the \emph{$\Xi$-Fleming-Viot process} \cite{xiflemingviot}, a probability measure valued Markov process on $E$ (or on all of $\R^d$) that generalises the ``generalised (or $\Lambda$-)Fleming-Viot process'' coined in \cite{BL2003}.
+The \emph{$\Xi$-Fleming-Viot process} \cite{xiflemingviot} is a probability measure valued Markov process on $E$ (or on all of $\R^d$) that generalises the ``generalised (or $\Lambda$-)Fleming-Viot process'' coined in \cite{BL2003}.
 The $\Xi$-Fleming-Viot process is dual to the non-spatial $\Xi$-coalescent \cite{xiflemingviot}, in the same sense that the classical Fleming-Viot process is dual to Kingman's coalescent \cite{DK96}.